 Benefits of Choosing the Right Sales Structure for Your Company

-Selecting the right sales force structure will provide several organizational benefits:
+To sum up, selecting the right sales force structure and documenting it will provide several organizational benefits:

 1. Clarity of responsibilities across selling roles: sales reps know what responsibilities they have for different product lines and markets;